CAAPIM/gateway-ansible-playbook/roles/gateway_preupgrade_analyzer/README.md

 This role will generate pre-upgrade analyzer report for all servers listed in hosts file under [gateway] section.
 The report is stored on the Ansible controller.
 Please review the pre-upgrade analyzer report before upgrading the gateway.

-It is highly recommended to keep the same `cluster.hostname` when perform upgrade or migration.
+It is highly recommended to keep the same `cluster.hostname` when performing upgrades or migrations.
 This greatly reduced the complexity of upgrade or migration.
 If load balancer is used, `cluster.hostname` should also be FQDN of external hostname for the cluster (most likely load balancer FQDN).

 Requirements
 ------------